rqcket/transformer/README.md

 **Hyperparameter Optimization**: The model may improve with additional adjustment of hyperparameters such as learning rate, batch size, and the quantity of transformer layers.

-Evaluation: Incorporate BLEU score evaluations to enhance the assessment of translation quality.
+**Evaluation Metrics**: Incorporate BLEU score evaluations to enhance the assessment of translation quality.

 ---